 - Level 3: more challenging playtime.
 Some require more strategic thinking and/or dexterity.

 Where to Get Them

 I always look for stuff on Amazon and her toys are available there.
-That same Dog Twister toy can be found for $18.99 with free prime shipping.
-Pretty significant difference from her website as well as OutwardHound.com.
+That same Dog Twister toy can be found for $18.99 with free Prime shipping.
+Pretty significant differences between her website as well as OutwardHound.com.